assafzimand/Stock_Tracker/README.md

 # Project Description

-This project is a stock tracker application that includes data fetching, pattern detection, and API route definitions.
-The application is structured to separate core logic, data models, utilities, and configuration.
+This project is a local proof-of-concept (POC) stock tracker and recommendation system.
+It collects real-time stock prices for seven major companies, stores the data, and analyzes it to detect the classic "cup and handle" technical pattern.
+The application runs locally, includes an automated scheduler, and exposes an interactive API for pattern detection and debugging.

+The README includes full setup instructions, API usage examples, expected responses, troubleshooting tips, and even visual examples of detected patterns.

+For any questions, issues, or feedback, please contact Assaf Zimand via GitHub or email - assafzimand@gmail.com

 ## Setup